LogoLogo

 • Copy Model Files: Copy the pre-trained model (e.g., .gz file) to the container.

-• Install Dependencies: Install any required Python libraries (like OHTTP or other packages for the agent).
+• Install Dependencies: Install any required Python libraries (like OHTTP or other packages for the agent system).

 Here’s an example Dockerfile: